qidi-community/Plus4-Wiki/content/lube-rods-screws/README.md

 | **Oil (used for Rods only)**        | - Super Lube 53008 Synthetic Extra Lightweight Oil ISO 46, Translucent | - Sewing Machine Oil <br> - Hydraulic Oil|
 | **Grease (used for Z Lead Screws only)** | _If printing hotter materials, it's best to use high temp grease such as this engine assembly grease to avoid blackening._ <br> - Super Lube 19003 Engine Assembly Grease </br> - Super Lube Multi-Purpose Synthetic Lubricant with Syncolon | </br> - White Lithium Grease |

-_Caution: It is not recommended to use grease or any PTFE based lubricant on the bottom X axis bearing.
-This can damage the bearing._
+> **⚠️ Caution:** It is not recommended to use grease or any PTFE based lubricant on the bottom X axis bearing.
+This can damage the bearing.

 ## Procedure